BBC UK regional TV on satellite: BBC One

 Regional news inserts are broadcast during BBC Breakfast along with 15-minute shows on weekdays after national news bulletins at 1.30 pm and 10.30 pm, along with a 30-minute show at 6.30 pm.
 On weekends the availability of a regional news bulletin following the national news depends on the timeslot.

-In England—other than regional news programmes—regional opt-outs include the documentary strand Inside Out, a regional segment of Sunday Politics and in the northern regions (those based in Hull, Leeds, Manchester and Newcastle) The Super League Show.

-Elsewhere, additional local programming is broadcast; (notable examples include Give My Head Peace and Spotlight in Northern Ireland, River City and Sportscene in Scotland and Belonging and Crash in Wales) with network programmes rescheduled to accommodate them.
+In England the only other regional opt-out is a weekly Sunday morning political programme Sunday Politics.
+Scotland, Wales and Northern Ireland continue to broadcast a variety of programmes targeted at their nation and network programmes are often rescheduled to accommodate them.

 BBC One HD started broadcasting on 3 November 2010.
-There are currently four regional variations – a network variant for England, a Northern Ireland variant that launched on 24 October 2012, a Scottish variation that launched on 14 January 2013 and a Welsh variation that launched on 29 January 2013.
+A Northern Ireland variant that launched on 24 October 2012, a Scottish variation that launched on 14 January 2013 and a Welsh variation that launched on 29 January 2013.
+From 23 January 2023, the English regions began rolling-out in high definition on satellite, starting with South on the same day and ending with South East on 23 February.
+At the same time as the HD roll-out, the standard definition regions began closing, with a UK-wide variant of BBC One remaining until all BBC standard definition services closed on satellite on 8 January 2024.

 BBC Two

 Three regional variations of BBC Two exist – Northern Ireland, Wales and a network variant covering the rest of the UK.
-Each variant is also available in high-definition, although due to capacity issues the Northern Ireland variant is not available on satellite.
+Each variant is also available in high-definition, although due to capacity issues the Northern Ireland variant wasn't available on satellite initially, but launched on there in January 2023.
 A variation for Scotland was available until 2019 when it was replaced by BBC Scotland.
+The standard definition variant of Northern Ireland closed on satellite on 23 January 2023, Wales SD closed on 6 February 2023 and Network SD closed on 8 January 2024.